 The nice thing about a software-based system is that it can continue to evolve with you and your practice.
 It isn’t just something you buy and are stuck with for the next 20 years.
-The newest systems are continually iterating with new capabilities being added on an almost monthly basis.
-Purchasing a portable audiometer is not an insignificant investment and it is nice to know that what you buy today will only get better in the months and years to come.
+The newest systems are continually iterating, with new capabilities being added on an almost monthly basis.
+Purchasing a clinical audiometer is not an insignificant investment, and it is nice to know that what you buy today will only get better in the months and years to come.

 Was It Purpose-Built as a Portable Audiometer?